rochelleterman/PS239T/02_Unix-Bash/06_loop.md

----
-title: The Unix Shell
-subtitle: Loops
-minutes: 15
----

-# The Unix Shell: Loops and Repeating Things
+# The Unix Shell: 6.
+Loops and Repeating Things

 > ## Learning Objectives
 >